-Following an incident, having restored normality, a CPO may need to compile reports or liaise with third party agencies.
+Following an incident, having restored normality, a bodyguard may need to compile reports or liaise with third party agencies.
 The diligent CPO must also evaluate why the incident occurred.
 Should they have planned differently?
-Did they not cover or consider every ‘what if’ scenario?
-Identify shortcomings and learn.
+Did they not cover or consider every ‘what if’ scenario?.
+Identify shortcomings and learn from them.
 Adjust the SOPs, the team, or risk assessment accordingly.

 Experienced practitioners despair at close protection operatives who do not carry a pen and note pad.
 These two simple items should be part of every CPO’s daily equipment.
 The information required following an incident will be vital.
 Just going from memory may not be accurate or sufficient.
 Taking notes at the earliest opportunity will enable a CPO to provide a more detailed account of an incident when requested to write an incident report.

 Of course, with mobile devices, you can take notes, photos, and videos.
 But it is difficult to take notes on a mobile when the phone is being used to call for assistance or update the Principal’s office or the operations room about the incident!
 Remember batteries run out, especially during heavy use on assignments with long days.
 On this point, pens can also run out or leak on your shirt, jacket, or in your bag.
 Consider using or at least carrying a pencil as a failsafe.